 External Force / Trend KEY ASPECTS 8.
 Focus on Infrastructure Increased need for long-term capital planning and asset management practices given aging infrastructure, growing infrastructure deficits, and fiscal restraint Increased wear and tear on infrastructure and rethink of its location (e.g., schools, long-term care) given population changes Pressure from Saskatchewan's export-based economy on the location, quality, and connectivity of transportation systems Balancing benefits and costs of using new infrastructure models (e.g., P3s) over the long term and effectively overseeing related arrangements Balancing the demands for certain technology-based infrastructure (cellular and digital networks) with high cost and fast pace of obsolescence Auditing long-term horizon projects (e.g., P3s) 9.
-Impact of Global Markets Increased volatility in financial markets, capital markets on investment earnings, ability and cost of borrowing, and repaying debt Potential impact of volatility of markets on sustainability of open defined benefit pension plans Increased volatility of provincial income resulting from volatile resource economy-oil, potash, uranium, etc. Pressure for fiscal restraint and prudent fiscal management on governments Increased requirement to work with other governments increasing importance of effective relationships with them 10.
+Impact of Global Markets Increased volatility in financial markets, capital markets on investment earnings, ability and cost of borrowing, and repaying debt Potential impact of volatility of markets on sustainability of open defined benefit pension plans Increased volatility of provincial income resulting from volatile resource economy-oil, potash, uranium, etc. Pressure for fiscal restraint and prudent fiscal management on governments Increased requirement to work with other governments increasing importance of effective relationships with them Increased economic, security, and infrastructure risks resulting from tension in relationships with other countries 10.
 New Financing Structures in Government Increased use of public-private partnerships and other forms of private capital to fund public services Increased use of alliances and partnerships with other jurisdictions and governments Increased need to understand and explain complex arrangements (e.g., who holds which risks, accountability for delivering on commitments, basis for key decisions, long term impact) Continued focus on risk management, governance in the public sector Increased complexity and assurance requirements resulting from new financing structures 11.
-Evolving Relationships Between Legislative Auditors and Legislative Committees, (i.e., PAC, CCAC) Increased sharing of "best practices" for legislative committees (domestically, internationally) and use as a guide for implementation and management Desire of best practices to increase the effectiveness of legislative scrutiny committees (e.g., changes in information provided to committee, use of research officers) Varied expectations and understanding of legislative officers and their respective roles
+Evolving Relationships Between Legislative Auditors and Legislative Committees, i.e., the Standing Committee on Public Accounts and the Committee on Crown and Central Agencies Increased sharing of "best practices" for legislative committees (domestically, internationally) and use as a guide for implementation and management Desire of best practices to increase the effectiveness of legislative scrutiny committees (e.g., changes in information provided to committee, use of research officers) Varied expectations and understanding of legislative officers and their respective roles